 Your holiday campaigns must do the three things listed above, or they’ll fail.
-Building excitement, tapping into the fear of missing out (FOMO), establishing a finite timeframe to act within, and proving that by acting, your audience will get something that is truly worthwhile are all critical to generating engagement and conversions in Black Friday and Cyber Monday email marketing initiatives.
+Building excitement, tapping into the fear of missing out (FOMO) and other emotional triggers, establishing a finite timeframe to act within, and proving that by acting, your audience will get something that is truly worthwhile are all critical to generating engagement and conversions in Black Friday and Cyber Monday email marketing initiatives.

 Key Steps to Get the Best Black Friday and Cyber Monday Email Marketing Results